Getting Started Edit

 jobNotifiable Edit

-It restricts the result set to only those User
+It restricts the result set to only those Users which should be

 notified about changes to the specified job.